NeuroNetMem/PythonPlugin/README.md

 A plugin for open-ephys enabling the insertion of Cython (Python code translated to C and compiled) into the open-ephys signal chain.
 Most of the Cython peculiarities are dealt with by a wrapper code, so that essentially usual, "pure" Python code may be used.
 A tutorial on how to write a python module can be found below.
-Examples modules can be found under the `python-modules` directory.
+Example modules can be found under the `python-modules` directory.

 ## Installation Instruction